• Skip to primary navigation

 • Serve this over grilled chicken in our Chicken Bruschetta recipe.

-• Add a half slice of prosciutto on top of the bruschetta before you serve it.
+• Add half a slice of prosciutto on top of the bruschetta before you serve it.

-For parties, I like to arrange the baguette slices on a platter and spoon the bruschetta topping over the top.
+• For parties, I like to arrange the baguette slices on a platter and spoon the bruschetta topping over the top.
 Drizzle some more olive oil and let everyone help themselves.

 Piece of Bruschetta on a wood board.